sonatard/git-switch-trainer/README.md

 ## Description

-You are forced to use git switch by `git-switch-trainer`.
+You are forced to use git switch and git restore instead of git checkout by `git-switch-trainer`.

 ## Getting Started